 How can I help?

 The Thames Basin Heaths Special Protection Area is one of the most important wildlife sites in Europe.
-We’re so lucky to have the heathland on our doorstep, it’s definitely something worth protecting.
+We’re so lucky to have this heathland paradise on our doorstep, it’s definitely something worth protecting.
 Even for people not interested in wildlife, if you value wild spaces, spare a thought for the rare ground-nesting birds.
 Without them, these places wouldn’t have such robust protection from development.
 By working together we can all enjoy this fragile landscape into the future.

 - Keeping dogs under your control.
 Keeping dogs on main paths, close to you and in sight, or on a lead, from March to mid-September avoids disturbance, and helps avoid adder and tick bites.

 - Always bagging & binning.
 As well as being unpleasant and spreading disease, dog waste fertilises the ground, killing the heathland plants that make the Thames Basin Heaths special.
 Please always bag it & bin it, any bin will do.
 And if there’s no bin, or the bin is already full, please take it home.

 - Using ‘Greenspace on your doorstep’.
 Our directory lists over 60 dog-friendly, safe and sociable circular walks that have been set aside for you to explore and enjoy, where dogs can roam off-lead without disturbing sensitive wildlife.
 All entries have at least 2 hours free parking, nearly all have poo bins and many have surfaced paths.
 If you haven’t done so already, they’re well worth seeking out.

 - Reducing the risk of fire.
 Please never discard cigarettes, bring BBQ’s or light camp fires.

 - Helping to spread the word.
 By joining a community group such as Heathland Hounds.

 - Becoming an ambassador for fire prevention.
 By joining our K9 Fire Patrol, a joint venture with Surrey Fire & Rescue Service.